davidk/part-fillers/README.md

 # Part Fillers

 Fill out your cart at Digikey/Mouser with generic items that you'll be sort-of glad to have whenever inspiration strikes.

-Super-duper bottom of the barrel stuff is avoided where possible, but use discretion when ordering.
+Bottom of the barrel stuff is avoided where possible, but use discretion when ordering.
+Most of the parts listed here have been tested.

-Of note, the reason for Digikey not being represented very well: I simply order from Mouser more often (i'll get to filling out the Digikey sections when I order from Digikey).

 Feel free to contribute your own parts as well and to use this as a playground for trying out laid back pull requests.

 ## Digikey